-All former students who have resigned, been disenrolled, or not been enrolled for two consecutive academic semesters, and who wish to apply for readmission, must submit an application for readmission and a non-refundable \$15 fee to the Director of Admissions.
+All former students who have resigned, been disenrolled, or not been enrolled for two consecutive academic semesters, and who wish to apply for readmission, must submit an application for readmission to the Director of Admissions.
 The application will be considered by the Academic Board sitting as a Board of Readmission.
-An application for readmission can be found at http://www.mainemaritime.edu/admissions.

 Favorable consideration will be based upon evaluation of the reasons for previous separation, evidence of improved academic standing, improved conduct, and increased personal maturity.

-Admissions authorized by the Academic Board will be subject to space being available in the class and program for which admission is sought.
+NOTE: Requests to be considered for readmission or admission authorized by the Academic Board will be subject to space being available in the class and program for which admission is sought.

-Students may be readmitted to the Academy at the start of the fall semester, the spring semester, annual training cruise, cadet shipping, or co-operative.
-An application for readmission must be completed by the following dates for consideration:
+Students may be readmitted at the start of the fall semester, the spring semester, annual training cruise, cadet shipping, or co-operative.
+An application for readmission and all supporting documents (see below) must be received by MMA Admissions Office by the following dates for consideration:

 - Fall semester July 1

 - Spring semester October 15

-- Training cruise March 1
+- Training cruise/Cadet Shipping/Co-op March 1

-The application must be accompanied by such additional information as required by the Director of Admissions to establish justification for favorable consideration.
+The application must be accompanied by such documentation as required by the Director of Admissions to establish justification for consideration.
 Applying for readmission requires:

-- 1. a completed application for readmission and \$15 fee prior to the deadlines stated above; - a typed resume to include a description of what you have done during your absence.
+- 1. a completed application for readmission and \$15 fee prior to the deadlines stated above; - 2. a typed resume to include a description of what you have done during your absence.
 Include: employment, schools attended, courses taken, and a statement for why you wish to return to MMA; - 3. two (2) letters of recommendation from MMA faculty members and/or administrators; - 4. a letter of recommendation from a recent employer; - 5. an official transcript from each school attended since last enrolled at MMA; - 6. written proof from the MMA chief financial officer stating that you are in satisfactory financial standing with the college.